 Dallas now runs Pioneer Solutions, a data-mining operation used to find and activate religious voters.
 In 2015, an information technology researcher stumbled upon a trove of demographic information on voters affiliated with Pioneer Solutions, including information on gun ownership and whether or not an individual had a “Bible lifestyle.”
 The inadvertent data leak featured information covering 191 million U.S. citizens.
 “We have about 200 million files, so we have pretty much the whole voting population in our database,” boasted Dallas in an interview with Christian Broadcasting Network the following year.

-Brian Burch, the official with UIP who helped lead the April call, serves as president of the group CatholicVote, a group that collects potential voter information by harvesting vast troves of cellphone location data.
+Brian Burch, the official with UIP who helped lead the April call, serves as president of CatholicVote, a group that collects potential voter information by harvesting vast troves of cellphone location data.

 The controversial strategy allowed CatholicVote to use what is known as a “geofence” to target voters with frequent Catholic church attendance.
 The data, paired with other datasets such as voter registration, was designed to identify and motivate Mass-attending Catholics to support Republicans in the 2018 midterm elections.